linode/docs/docs/guides/platform/marketplace/how-to-deploy-webuzo-with-marketplace-apps/index.md

 aliases: ['/platform/marketplace/how-to-deploy-webuzo-with-marketplace-apps/', '/platform/one-click/how-to-deploy-webuzo-with-one-click-apps/']
 ---

-Softaculous [Webuzo](https://www.webuzo.com) is a LAMP stack control panel that allows you to deploy a growing number of applications and scripts on your server with a single click.
+Softaculous [Webuzo](https://www.webuzo.com) is a single user LAMP stack control panel that allows you to deploy a growing number of applications and scripts on your server with a single click.

 ## Deploy Webuzo with Marketplace Apps